arielgis/megilot/README.md

 ### Step 2: Get Access token from Caltopo

 ⚠️ Note: You must have sufficient permissions in the CalTopo group to view or create access tokens.
+Only use tokens with limited permissions, and revoke them when they are no longer needed.

 Navigate to your CalTopo group’s administration page.